-- Hilton Honors American Express Card: Earn up to 130,000 Hilton Honors points
+- Hilton Honors American Express Card: Earn 80,000 Hilton Honors Bonus Points

 - Hilton Honors American Express Aspire Card: Earn 150,000 Hilton Honors points

-- Hilton Honors American Express Surpass® Card: Earn up to 180,000 Hilton Honors points
+- Hilton Honors American Express Surpass® Card: Earn 130,000 Hilton Honors points

 Options for Booking the Ithaafushi